-This type of government-sponsored life insurance is not available through private insurance companies or brokers like Policygenius.
+S-DVI is a type of government-sponsored life insurance not available through private insurance companies or brokers like Policygenius.
 However, those with less severe disabilities may be eligible for traditional life insurance, which can provide more coverage at cheaper rates.
 Read on to learn more about eligibility requirements, benefit options, and how to apply for S-DVI.

-Disabled veterans are eligible for up to $10,000 of life insurance coverage through the VA, known as Service-Disabled Veterans Life Insurance (S-DVI).
+Disabled veterans are eligible for up to $10,000 of Service-Disabled Veterans Life Insurance (S-DVI) through the VA.

 Premiums are waived for totally disabled veterans who have the option to purchase supplemental coverage.

 Eligibility for S-DVI depends on your rating for a service-connected disability from the VA.